-My name is Sheryl Ehrman and I'm an engineer.
-Why am I an engineer?
-Coming up through San Jose’s public schools, I realized in high school that I loved chemistry, but I was most interested in seeing how knowledge of chemistry could be applied to help people on a large scale, in particular with respect to improving environmental sustainability and health.
-I chose chemical engineering as a major, not knowing a single chemical engineer at the time I chose the major (I met one later as a sophomore) and off I went.
+Hi, I’m Sheryl Ehrman, the Don Beall Dean of the Charles Davidson College of Engineering at San José State University (SJSU).
+Coming up through San José’s public schools, I realized in high school that I loved chemistry, but I was most interested in seeing how knowledge of chemistry could be applied to help people on a large scale, in particular with respect to improving environmental sustainability and health.
+Prior to choosing chemical engineering as a major, I didn't know a single chemical engineer, but met one in my sophomore year and off I went.

 After holding academic positions nationally and globally, I returned to San Jose in 2017 to lead the Davidson College of Engineering at SJSU.
 As a university sitting in the heart of Silicon Valley, SJSU has played an important part in making this high tech tech region one of the most innovative areas in the world.
 We are proudly a regional university with global impact.